sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_07_actions_events/embedding_07_actions_events.md

 **Actions:**<br>
 Are variables sent from the Parent application to Sigma. **There is no “listener” to code into the iframe; Sigma handles that out-of-the-box**.
 Sigma can use these messages to update control values.
 For example, passing a new value to a Sigma control that is used to filter table data.

-Actions can be passed using either Javascript or URL.
+Actions can be passed using either JavaScript or URL.

 ***In general:***
 <ul>
-      <li>Javascript is used when you want to pass values from the Parent to the embed without causing the embed to refresh.</li>
+      <li>JavaScript is used when you want to pass values from the Parent to the embed without causing the embed to refresh.</li>
       <li>The URL method is used at runtime and the variable values are appended to the embed url. </li>
 </ul>